Skip to content Skip to footer

 How will you use my data?

 First and foremost your information will be used to provide you with advice.
 We also use information in a way that doesn’t directly identify you, to understand how different problems are affecting society and to take action to tackle these problems.
-As this is used for research it is kept separate from your case.
+As this is used for research it is kept separate from your case record.

 You can decide exactly what information you are happy to tell us.
 We’ll use the information because we have a ‘legitimate interest’ to do so for the purpose of providing you with advice and carrying out research.
-When we ask for more sensitive personal information about you, like any health conditions or your ethnicity, we’ll need your consent because this information is treated as ‘special category data.’
-You can always withdraw your consent and request we remove what you told us.

 Where will you store my data?